itm295/itm295.github.io/course_learning_outcomes.md

 # ITM 295R Portfolio Service Project Purpose
-ITM 295R Portfolio Service Project engages students in service-learning opportunities to bless other lives by using the skills and knowledge they gained through their course of study in the CIT program.
+ITM 295R Portfolio Service Project engages students in service-learning opportunities to bless other lives by using the skills and knowledge they gained through their course of study in their degree program.
 It is designed to help students achieve the mission of BYU-Idaho to – “develop disciples of Jesus Christ who are leaders in their homes, the Church, and their communities” ([University Mission Statement](https://www.byui.edu/about/byu-idaho-mission-statement)).